Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes-2.md

 The `error.tsx` file should be a **client component**, because it allows users to retry the action.
 This retry functionality is provided by Next.js, so the client can click a button to attempt the action again.
 Use this only in necessary parts, otherwise users may trigger it too many times.

 **Extra**: We can log the errors when they are caught.
 One of the most popular services for this is **Sentry**.

+# 4. Building APIs

+## Getting a Collection of Objects

+In a given folder or URL segment, we can have **either a page file or a route file,** but not both.
+If we need to **display something to the user or return markup**, we should use a **page file**.
+If we need to handle HTTP requests, we should use a **route** file.

+In route files, we can create one or more route handlers.
+A route handler processes HTTP requests.

+**Extra**: When we include the request object in parameter, Next.js will not cache the data.
+If we remove it, Next.js will cache the data, so the next time it hits the endpoint, it will serve the cached data.